researchstudio-sat/webofneeds/documentation/build-with-eclipse.md

     *  Publishing: Never publish automatically
     *  Timeouts: i.e. 180 + 30
     *  Ports: The ports should be shown for HTTP + SSL
-7. Follow instructions on https://github.com/researchstudio-sat/webofneeds/blob/5dc0db3747c201a87d94621453b8b898a34e7fc4/documentation/installation-cryptographic-keys-and-certificates.md and make sure to copy the `tcnative-1.dll` **into the Java jdk folder and the tomcat!** (Otherwise you will get Invalid KeystoreFormat Exceptions at server startup and an info message which says "The APR based Apache Tomcat Native library which allows optimal performance in production environments was not found on the java.library.path => following path where to put the .dll")
+7. Follow instructions on https://github.com/researchstudio-sat/webofneeds/blob/5dc0db3747c201a87d94621453b8b898a34e7fc4/documentation/installation-cryptographic-keys-and-certificates.md and make sure to copy the `tcnative-1.dll` **into the Java jdk bin folder and the tomcat libs folder!** (Otherwise you will get Invalid KeystoreFormat Exceptions at server startup and an info message which says "The APR based Apache Tomcat Native library which allows optimal performance in production environments was not found on the java.library.path => following path where to put the .dll")
-Same with the `bcpkix-jdk15on-1.52.jar` and `bcprov-jdk15on-1.52.jar`
-    *  Also add the bouncy castle libraries to "Open launch configuration" >> "Classpath" as "Add External JARs..."
+8. Add the bouncy castle libraries `bcpkix-jdk15on-1.52.jar` and `bcprov-jdk15on-1.52.jar` to "Open launch configuration" >> "Classpath" as "Add External JARs..." and to the tomcat lib folder
-8. Start server
+9. Start server
-9. Run the gulpfile outside eclipse: `npm run build` in `wepapp`, refresh the `won-owner-webapp` in eclipse (F5), click on the server –> "Publish"
+10. Run the gulpfile outside eclipse: `npm run build` in `wepapp`, refresh the `won-owner-webapp` in eclipse (F5), click on the server –> "Publish"